v-research/edu/cybersecurity_2023/README.md

 NOTE: ARP poisoning works only between IP address on the *same* subnet.
 For example, it works with IPs: 172.16.21.1 and 172.16.21.2 but not with IPs: 172.16.7.1 and 172.16.21.2.

 NOTE 2: check that `sudo cat /proc/sys/net/ipv4/ip_forward` returns 1.
 Otherwise, when you run a MITM attack you won't forward the traffic between the two hosts you are attacking.
 You can set the `ip_forward` to 1 by editing the file.
+If it doesn't work, edit `/etc/sysctl.conf` and remove comment from the line `net.ipv4.ip_forward=1` and then (if you don't want to reboot) run `sudo sysctl -w net.ipv4.ip_forward=1`

 1. `sudo apt install ettercap` (I know... we should use [bettercap](https://www.bettercap.org/installation/), which is better)
 2. `sudo ettercap -G`